CFAB Legal Advice Services

 - A young person at risk of FGM / Forced Marriage has been taken overseas, what legal steps can be taken to secure their return?

 - A pregnant person has travelled overseas, and care proceedings were due to be issued when the baby was born – what steps can be taken to ensure the baby is safe?

 - Can a child be placed overseas on an interim basis to ‘test’ a kinship placement?

-- Will an adoption order made in the UK be recognised in another country?
+- How can an order made in another country about a child be recognised in England and Wales?

-2. Solicitor will call back within 24 hours to establish if this is an area where CFAB can provide advice.
+To find out more, please send a brief enquiry to firstname.lastname@example.org.
+Our Senior Legal Adviser will then contact you within 24 hours to establish if this is an area where CFAB can provide advice.
 If so, relevant case details will be collected and recorded on CFAB’s system.

 CFAB’s Legal Advice Service respects your privacy by not holding any personal information that is not strictly necessary for the provision of our services.
+Our Legal Advice Service operates entirely separately to CFAB’s case work and Advice Line services.
 We will hold any personal data we do need to collect securely, and for no longer than necessary.
 For more information on how we manage information, please see our Terms of Business.